joshua-mo-143/chamber/README.md

 	- [x] Sign in
 	- [x] Create/delete users
 	- [x] Set/get secrets
-	- [ ] Remove secrets
+	- [x] Remove secrets
-	- [ ] Table output
+	- [x] Table output
-	- [ ] Generate a pre-made crypto key to use in web service
+	- [x] Generate a pre-made cryptokey file to use in web service
+	- [x] Basic key rotation (to be improved)
 - [x] Web service
 	- [x] JWT auth
 	- [x] Unsealing route
 	- [x] Set/get/remove secrets
+	- [x] Secrets access-level requirement and role whitelist
 	- [x] Create/delete users
-- [x] KV in-memory database
-	- [x] AES-256-GCM en/decryption
-	- [x] Seal/unseal using API key
+	- [x] User roles/access level
-	- [x] Basic IAM system
+	- [x] Persisting cryptokey through file
-	- [ ] Secrets grouping
 - [x] Postgres database
 	- [x] AES-256-GCM en/decryption
 	- [x] Seal/unseal using API key
 	- [x] Basic IAM system
-	- [ ] Secrets grouping
+	- [x] Secrets grouping

 ## Long(er) Term Roadmap
 - Logging/tracing
 - SDK

-- Github Actions for retrieving secrets from a Boulder instance
+## How Chamber works
+There are several moving parts to Chamber:
+- A web server that has can be unlocked and locked as required
+- A command-line interface that serves as the current primary way to interact with a Chamber server
+- The core (which holds methods for storing data, encryption and decryption, and other misc things)